Apicurio/apicurio.github.io/_posts/2024-04-19-registry-vscode-plugin.md

 # Installation

-Installation easy, because the extension is [published to the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=apicurio.apicurio-registry-explorer).
+Installation is easy, because the extension is [published to the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=apicurio.apicurio-registry-explorer).
 In Visual Studio Code, go to the quick open dialog with `ctrl+P`, and execute the following command:

 ```
 ext install apicurio.apicurio-registry-explorer